Home Budget Australia – How much money do you need to work & travel?

 Youth hostels

-Your expenses will vary depending on your type of accommodation.
-On arrival or for a short stay, hostels are a practical and economical solution (from AUD $25-30 per night).
+On arrival or for a short stay, hostels are a practical and economical solution (from AUD $30 per night).
 Note that it is often more advantageous to book a full week to get discounts (-10% or 1 night free!).
-Be careful however, because the prices vary a lot depending on the time of year and the location of your hostel.
+The prices vary a lot depending on the time of year and the location of your hostel.
 Booking.com is one of the most popular sites for booking hostels in Australia.
-Thanks to its search engine, you can compare hostel prices and make your reservation online!
+Allowing you to compare rates and make your bookings online.
+Of course, this serves as a temporary solution, especially for your initial days in Australia.

 Sharehouse